28.28 Safeguarding Looked After Children

 - Criminalisation of looked-after children(Jump to)

 If there is reasonable cause to suspect a Looked After child is suffering, has suffered or is likely to suffer Significant Harm, Children's Social Care should convene a Strategy Discussion. -- 4.6 Strategy Discussions | Sussex Child Protection and Safeguarding Procedures Manual.
 When a child is looked after by the local authority and when concerns remain about the safety of that child, to assume that the child is safe, or to assume that other existing processes will effectively take the place of established child protection multi-agency working, poses a risk.

 Reviews, Care Planning and Conferences

-Where a child subject to a Child Protection Plan is removed from accommodation by parents or where a child in care is returned to parents or carers in court proceedings, against the recommendation of the local authority, a Review Child Protection Conference must be convened to consider the risks to the child and the implications for the Child Protection Plan.
+Where a child on a Child Protection Plan is removed from accommodation by parents or where a child in care is returned to parents or carers in court proceedings, against the recommendation of the local authority, a Review Child Protection Conference must be convened to consider the risks to the child and the implications for the Child Protection Plan.

 Discontinuing Child Protection Plans

 When a Looked After child is no longer living in the situation which gave rise to the child protection concerns that resulted in the Child Protection Plan, and there is no current plan for them to be returned, the Child Protection Plan should be discontinued by the decision of the Review Conference.
-This would automatically apply if the child is subject to a full Care Order.
+This would automatically apply if the child is on a full Care Order.

 Criminalisation of looked-after children